How Smart Video Fuels Smart Business

 Read moreFor many organizations, the supply chain continues to become more complex and demanding, making effective fleet management, logistics management and enterprise resource planning (ERP) increasingly important.
 Unfortunately, the logistics management systems many companies have in place don’t always provide the level of visibility and automation they need once a vehicle leaves a warehouse or distribution center with a shipment.

-Integrating GPS tracking into a company’s overall transportation and logistics operations can address this gap and deliver real value to carriers, owner-operators, truck drivers, shippers and even the end customer.
+Integrating GPS tracking and fleet management software into a company’s overall transportation and logistics operations can address this gap and deliver real value to carriers, owner-operators, truck drivers, shippers and even the end customer.

 Logistics management is a part of supply chain management responsible for planning and facilitating the movement of goods from the point of origin (e.g., a factory or distribution center) to the point of consumption (e.g., a store or consumer’s home).
 This typically includes the departments that receive materials and supplies into a business (inbound logistics) and warehousing, stocking and shipping operations (outbound logistics).